ridafkih/russian-roulette-simulation/README.md

 The index of the bullet in the chamber determines the winner, if it is even, player one wins, odds, player two wins.

 An array after the fact may look something like... `[false, false, true, false, false, false]`, the index of the bullet in the chamber in this instance is `2`, representing the third position.
+While generating a random number between 0, and the number of chambers would be equally valid of a solution, since this script was written to prove the odds, I went for a more figurative approach.

-For example, if the bullet is determined to be in the first chamber, index `0`, player one will be the winner.
+As an example, if the bullet is determined to be in the first chamber, index `0`, player one will be the winner.

 Furthermore, if the bullet is determined to be in the fourth chamber, index `3`, player two will be the winner.